EuroLinux/eurolinux-migration-scripts/README.md

 # migrate2eurolinux

-## Switch from an Enterprise Linux flavor to EuroLinux
+## Switch from an Enterprise Linux system to EuroLinux

-This script will automatically switch an Enterprise Linux system to EuroLinux by removing any that-system-specific packages or replacing them with the EuroLinux equivalent.
+This script will automatically switch an Enterprise Linux system to EuroLinux by removing any that-system-specific packages or replacing them with EuroLinux equivalents.

 ## Support